 - Hamilton Construction was awarded a $6.5 million contract to install the new deck in 2017.

 - The temporary vehicle weight limit of 10 tons on the bridge and the temporary speed limit of 25 miles per hour will be removed after the new deck is installed in fall 2017.

 Construction work in March 2017 focused on strengthening the lift span, which did not impact traffic.
 Work to replace the lift span deck will close four traffic lanes from April 3 through October 2017.
 A single lane is open in each direction over the river, but the westbound lane is only for traffic exiting I-5 and I-84.
 Several night-time bridge closures are planned this spring but two-way traffic will be maintained on the bridge at other times.
 Westbound access from the eastside will be limited to Interstate 5 north access only.
 Westbound bridge users will need to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.

-Until the project is complete in October, only one of the two drawbridge leaves can open for river traffic.
+Until the project is complete in late October, only one of the two drawbridge leaves can open for river traffic.

 The gross vehicle weight limit on the bridge was reduced from the 40 tons (80,000 pounds) to 10 tons (20,000 pounds) in April 2015.
 Bridge speed limits were reduced from 35 to 25 miles per hour.
 The measures were implemented to extend the life of the FRP deck until it is replaced.
 The weight and speed limits will be increased in fall 2017 after the new deck is installed.

 TriMet's #15-Belmont/NW 23rd line is temporarily re-routed to the Hawthorne Bridge due to the reduced weight limits.
 For information on the re-route, visit TriMet's webpage for the #15 Belmont/NW 23 line.